Protecting your Digital ID

 myID uses encryption and cryptographic technology as well as the security features in your device, such as fingerprint, face or password.
 This protects your ID and helps stop other people accessing your information.

-The myID Privacy Policy has more information about:
+See myID privacy policy for more information about:

 • what personal information we collect and how we manage it